 Back to the course.
 As you know, one of the greatest dilemmas that beginner freelance writers face is how to demonstrate to prospective clients that you have the writing talent and experience for the job…

-The first one, she will teach you how to get writing samples even before you have any paid experience.
+In the first one, she will teach you how to get writing samples even before you have any paid experience.
 The other one will teach you how to show off your work and make it easy for your clients to find you.

 I also like the fact that one of the concluding lectures is about how to avoid deadbeat clients and manage those who are reluctant to pay.
 Whenever there’s a course created by an expert that addresses these issues, better grab it and learn before you experience the issues yourself.